 Faculty of Applied Health Sciences

-Are you a Community Health Sciences Major Considering an Independent Study Project/Directed Readings (CHSC 3P30, 4P30)?
+Are you a Health Sciences Major Considering an Independent Study Project/Directed Readings (HLSC 3P30, 4P30)?

 Independent Study Project and Directed Readings are opportunities for students to explore a topic of study that falls outside the usual curricular offering.
 The concept of Independent Study Project/Directed Readings is flexible.
 The Independent Study Project/Directed Readings should be considered as a truly open learning experience, where the student chooses the area of interest and the Faculty member ensures that the work output is at the level of an undergraduate student.

 - The role of the student is to select the topic and negotiate with the professor the tasks to be completed.

 - The role of the professor is to facilitate the self-exploration by the student, and to represent the University in the evaluation process of the work completed.

 Typically, the student is required to submit three pieces of work (yet this could vary between Faculty mentors), again, form of the work is negotiated with the professor.
 The faculty member and the student contract the value, volume, and timelines for the work to be completed.
 The evaluative process then becomes one of collaboration, while the "learning" is primarily the responsibility of the student.